openSUSE/obs-scm-bridge/README.md

 It is recomended to use git submodules for each package if it is a larger project.
 This allows partial cloning of the specific package.

+It is recommended to have also a _manifest file defining the package layout.
+Check manifest_schema.json file for the schema documentation.
+A minimal file can be empty, just to identify the git repository as package set for pbuild and OBS.

 Special directives
 ==================